northriptl/saasi/README.md

 # Why

 I made this to make it easier to secure a new linux installation.
+Some people may wish to use TOR or other dark web protocols and wish to have a secure machine.

 # License